redhat-developer/vscode-didact/docs/available-commands.md

 Note: In order to send multiple commands spread out across multiple links in the same terminal window, ensure that the `name` passed is consistent.

+## vscode.didact.sendNamedTerminalAStringNoLF

+Same as sendNamedTerminalAString, but the command is not executed in the terminal by default.

 ## vscode.didact.sendNamedTerminalCtrlC

 Send a Ctrl+C key combination to a named terminal to stop a long-running process.
 Terminal with the given name must be accessible.